 Methi does come with bitter flavor in it and there are many ways to get rid of the bitter flavor like boiling the leaves in water or one can add salt into the leaves and rest them aside for a while, then the leaves get moist due to salt, at this stage squeeze out the water from the leaves, doing this helps in removing the bitter taste.

-One can also saute them well in oil to remove the bitter taste and I have sauteed them for a long time before making the final methi dal.
+One can also saute them well in oil to remove the bitter taste and I have sauteed them for a long time before making the final dal.

-Do check out the easy and simple instructions in making the methi dal recipe and enjoy them with side dishes like chutneys or papad or pickles.
+Do check out the easy and simple instructions in making the dal recipe and enjoy them with side dishes like chutneys or papad or pickles.

-In hyderabad, sometimes we use masoor dal to prepare this kind of methi dal but most of them would like to make it with toor dal or by mixing all the dals or lentils.
+In hyderabad, sometimes we use masoor dal to prepare this kind of dal but most of them would like to make it with toor dal or by mixing all the dals or lentils.

 Methi Dal Recipe below with detailed instructions: